 The smaller f-stop of P30 pro’s main camera also results in faster shutter speed, which coupled with OIS (Optical Image Stabilization) and EIS (Electronic Image Stabilization), provides a better handheld camera result by reducing the blurring from shaky hands in long exposure shots.

 The smartphone’s ISO sensitivity setting has also been improved from ISO 102,400 to 409,600, making it an ideal device for low-light photography to date.

-Apart from a better low-light camera, the company has also managed to squeeze 10x hybrid (AI) zoom in the smartphone that can go up to 50x digital zoom.
+Apart from a better low-light camera, the company has also managed to squeeze 10x hybrid (AI) zoom in the smartphone to go up to 50x digital zoom.
 Huawei has left no stone unturned to create an excellent camera phone, but can it live up to its hype?
 Let’s see if Huawei P30 Pro is worthy of being the low-light camera king of 2019.

 All the images were taken without a tripod and flash.
-The camera result has not been altered and represents the real strengths and weaknesses of Huawei P30 Pro.
+The camera result has not been altered and represents the real strengths and weaknesses of the Huawei P30 Pro.

 Standard Auto Mode

 The 40MP SuperSpectrum camera has created a new pathway for smartphone cameras.
 It collects more data from the same scene due to the RYYB sensor’s presence, which makes it much more effective in low light.